hgyxbll/cheat/README.md

 ### Running Tests

+Tests compile into an executable

+    [user@computer ~/project]$ gcc -o tests tests.c

-Tests compile into an executable, which takes care of the testing and the reporting.
+ that takes care of running the tests and reporting their outcomes.

-    [user@computer ~]$
+    [user@computer ~/project]$ ./tests
+    .F..S...
+    tests.c:42: Assertion failed: '2 + 2 == 5'.
+    2 failed tests of 8 tests run.

 The executable runs tests in
  an isolated subprocess, so